 Before you choose a single crop, spend one day counting how many hours of direct sunlight your space receives.
 Here is what the numbers mean:

 A south-facing or west-facing balcony in the northern hemisphere generally receives the most light.
-If your space gets only partial sun, that is fine, as you just need to choose crops accordingly.
+If your space gets only partial sun, that is fine — just pick crops accordingly.

 The Best Vegetables for Beginners in Small Spaces

-Picking the right crops matters more than almost any other decision you will make as a beginner.
+Picking the right crops is the most important decision you will make as a beginner.
 The vegetables on this list were chosen based on four criteria: they grow quickly, need minimal daily attention, stay compact, and produce a meaningful amount of food relative to the space they occupy.

-This is not an attempt to list every vegetable that can technically grow in a pot.
-It is a practical, focused selection of what actually works for people with limited space and no prior gardening experience.
+This is not a list of everything that can technically grow in a pot.
+It is a focused selection of what works with limited space and zero experience.

 Lettuce and Salad Greens: Fast, Cut-and-Come-Again Crops